-Probation Semester: At the end of the warning semester, students who continue to fall below the minimum acceptable standards for academic progress will at a minimum be placed on probation.
-Probation sanctions will include those named in the warning sanctions as well as financial aid sanctions.
-While probation is in effect, a student is subject to suspension from Lindsey Wilson

-College at any time when, in the opinion of instructors and the vice president for Academic Affairs or designee, the student's academic effort or social conduct fails to demonstrate a responsible approach to studies.
+Probation Semester: Students who fall below the minimum acceptable standards for academic progress will be placed on probation.
+While probation is in effect, a student is subject to suspension from Lindsey Wilson College at any time when, in the opinion of instructors and the vice president for Academic Affairs or designee, the student's academic effort or social conduct fails to demonstrate a responsible approach to studies.
 Student status will be reviewed at the end of the probation semester.